garrandall/popular-music-data/tracks/i-can-t-tell-you-why-eagles.md

 Look at us baby, up all night
 Tearing our love apart
 Aren't we the same two people who live
 Through years in the dark?
-Aah!
+Ah!

 Every time I try to walk away